 Meaning

-The message behind “There is a great difference between Christianity and religion at the south.
-If a man goes to the communion table, and pays money into the treasury of the church, no matter if it be the price of blood, he is called religious.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “There is a great difference between Christianity and religion at the south.
+If a man goes to the communion table, and pays money into the treasury of the church, no matter if it be the price of blood, he is called religious.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.

 Theme